jgraham0325/land-register-api-docs/docs/_articles/business-rules-test-1.md

 * HA may change the assessment decision to grant or refuse on PAs that have a status of 'modification requested' and no change requests awaiting assessment.

+* Street Manager will automatically set a record's assessment decision under the following circumstances:
+    * Immediate works that are started and completed before the HA has provided an assessment decision will have the assessment decision of "Granted (auto)".
+    * When a major PA is assessed, the associated PAA will take on the matching assessment decision if the HA has separately not provided an assessment decision for the PAA. e.g. if a major PA is refused, the PAA will have the assessment decision of "Refused (auto)".

 _(Previously section 25.3 in Business rules v0.1 draft)_